 Vinyl Blog #22.
 Soundgarden -Badmotorfinger (25th Anniversary Edition)

-Back in 1990-91, I was a teenager who was heavily influenced by the previous generations music, which didn't bother me.
-I still listen to music from the 70's and 80's with a certain reverance, just like any self respecting rock fan should.
+Back in 1990-91, I was a teenager who was heavily influenced by the music of the previous generation which didn't bother me.
+I still listen to music from the 70's and 80's with a certain reverence just like any self-respecting rock fan should.
 But not until the Seattle grunge explosion, did I really find MY generation's musical revolution.
 No one saw it coming, and it came quickly, wiping the last ten years of hair metal bands, and synth pop mall music off the face of the earth.
 At the time, the sonically heaviest album on my radar was the now classic "And Justice For All" by Metallica.
-It was frightening, and made me feel like I might have a chance of going straight to hell for listening to it.
+It was frightening and made me feel like I might have a chance of going straight to hell for listening to it.
 Metal was dangerous, and I was attracted to it big time!